top of page

 • Cardiac arrest

-• Do this until the illness has passed or your vet advises, then return to raw using gentle 801010 for 3 days such as turkey or chicken.
+Follow this until your vet advises otherwise, then gradually return to raw with gentle proteins such as turkey or chicken for a few days.

 RFFDMSUK Privacy Policy can be found here, our Statement of Transparency is here, and our Terms & Conditions here